kreipikc/Telebot-Krep/README.md

 ## What did I use to create?
 - Python
+  - telebot
+  - dotenv
-- sqlite3 (SQL)
+- sqlite3

-To create a bot, I use the API from Telegram, as well as the python programming language, and to store a local database, I used sqlite3 (SQL).
+To create a bot, I use the telebot, as well as the python programming language, and to store a local database, I used sqlite3.

 ## What was this project created for?
 This project was created for the purpose of training the creation of telegram bots.